MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-datasvc-sqlmi/eslz-arc-datasvc-sqlmi-upgradeability-disciplines.md

 #### General recommendations

 - Keep your Azure Arc-enabled Managed Instances up-to-date to the latest available version to make sure you receive the latest patches, bug fixes and features.
 - Make sure to have your point in time restore backup policy configured as needed to be able to recover in case of problems during an upgrade.
 Review the [Business continuity and disaster recovery design area](../arc-enabled-datasvc-sqlmi/eslz-arc-datasvc-sqlmi-bcdr.md).
+Use _kubectl describe sqlmi_ on your instances to verify.
 - Perform a [dry run](/azure/azure-arc/data/upgrade-sql-managed-instance-direct-cli#upgrade-the-managed-instance) prior to the upgrade to validate the version schema, the private repository authorization token (if used) and that the registry exists before attempting an actual upgrade.
 - Use the Azure CLI to perform at scale upgrades of your Azure Arc-enabled SQL Managed Instances.
 - Use [Automatic upgrades](/azure/azure-arc/data/maintenance-window) for workloads that can tolerate immediate upgrades and opt-out of automatic upgrades for workloads that need a scheduled off peak hour to perform the upgrade.